Texas Premier Soccer League

-The Texas Premier Soccer League (TPSL) is a men's outdoor soccer league that was formed in 2013 consisting of amateur soccer club sides across the state.
+The Texas Premier Soccer League (TPSL) was a men's outdoor soccer league that was formed in 2013 consisting of amateur soccer club sides across the state.

-The TPSL is sanctioned by US Club Soccer, an affiliate member of the United States Soccer Federation (USSF).
-Each team is individually owned and operated and are responsible for maintaining the league's minimum standards and for raising their own operating revenue.
+The TPSL was sanctioned by US Club Soccer, an affiliate member of the United States Soccer Federation (USSF).
+Each team was individually owned and operated and are responsible for maintaining the league's minimum standards and for raising their own operating revenue.

 History

 Formed in 2013, the league was developed by Brendan Keyes, Head Coach of the Houston Hurricanes FC.
 As league President, Keyes commenced negotiations from May 2013 with several local teams, and after the addition of five more clubs, the TPSL was formed with a view to starting play in September 2013 and an eye on expanding the league in future years.

 On September 21, 2013 at Fox and Hound in Houston, all six founding member clubs appeared at a press conference in front of friends and family to officially unveil the clubs, rosters, uniforms and sponsors.

 In September 2013 six clubs (BCS Bearkatz FC, Galveston Pirate SC, Houston Dutch Lions, Houston Hurricanes FC, Houston Leones FC, Houston Regals SCA) opened play, beginning with a series of league matches.
 Clubs would break for Texas Cup action over the winter, before returning in February to complete the league regular season.